ligj1706/allprompts/README.md

 # AllPrompt

-AllPrompt is a web application that allows users to discover and copy high-quality prompts for AI projects.
-With a user-friendly interface and a vast collection of prompts, AllPrompt aims to enhance creativity and productivity for AI enthusiasts and professionals alike.
+AllPrompt is a comprehensive web application designed to help users discover and utilize high-quality prompts for AI projects.
+With an impressive collection of over 35,000 curated prompts, AllPrompt aims to boost creativity and productivity for AI enthusiasts and professionals alike.

 ## Features

-- **Extensive Prompt Collection**: Access a curated database of diverse prompts for various AI applications.
+- **Extensive Prompt Collection**: Access our vast database of 35,000+ diverse prompts for various AI applications.
 - **Easy Search**: Quickly find relevant prompts using our efficient search functionality.
 - **User-Friendly Interface**: Navigate through prompts with a clean, intuitive design.
 - **Copy with One Click**: Easily copy any prompt to your clipboard with a single button press.